tvh0021/aweSOM/docs/source/installation.rst

 If your system does not support CUDA, you can skip this step.
 SCE will automatically fall back to the CPU.
 However, the CPU-only version can be significantly slower for large datasets (see the `performance tests <testing.html#performance-tests>`_).

+**Experimental**

+Apple Silicon users can also use JAX with Metal support; follow the instructions in the `JAX documentation <https://developer.apple.com/metal/jax/>`_ to install the Metal backend.

 3. Install Sphinx and other required packages for building the documentation (optional):

     .. code-block:: bash